varunnayal-org/database-migration-action/README.md

     ```

   - [x] Allow skipping of certain lint rules per PR basis: check [lint bypass checks](./docs/linting.md#bypass-checks)
+- [x] Users belonging to particular team defined in configuration can run migration
 - [ ] DBA SOP
+- [x] Close PR if schema migration contain other files
 - [x] Dry run on actual schema replica
   - [x] Can we use Postgres service
 - [ ] How to kill long running migrations: